 Why not start a nightly restorative yoga ritual to help to drift off to sleep peacefully instead of losing sleep by getting stuck on your phone?

-But when you prepare ahead, there are still other ways that you can take good care of yourself.
-At least until you are able to get a good night of sleep!
+But when you prepare ahead, there are still other ways that you can take good care of yourself – at least until you can get a good night of sleep!

 Take care of your health, nurse!

 - Jobs For Nurses Who Don’t Want To Be Nurses Anymore